Top 10 SCA Exam Tips Every Trainee Should Know

 Empathy is showing you understand and can feel the pain of another person.
 How you say something is as important as the words.
 You have to genuinely empathise.
 A useful technique to demonstrate empathy is giving a receipt.

 For example, a patient might say, “I’m having an awful headache.”
 The doctor replies, “I hear you.
-This headache seems very bad.”
+This headache sounds painful.”

 10. Learn to manage medical complexity